Sequence0-chaitu/V-Scan-Automated-Third-Party-Risk-Assessment-Monitoring/README.md

 Organizations are required — under frameworks like **ISO 27001 (A.15 Supplier Relationships)** and the **NIST Cybersecurity Framework**, and by regulations such as **GDPR Art.
 28** and **SOC 2 CC9** — to assess the security posture of third-party vendors before onboarding and periodically thereafter.

 **V-Scan automates the first pass of that assessment.** It scans a vendor's public-facing infrastructure for baseline security hygiene (HTTP security headers, SSL/TLS configuration) and combines those objective, automated findings with a structured compliance questionnaire, producing a single risk score and risk tier that mirrors how a real TPRM analyst would triage a vendor.

-**Why this matters for GRC roles:** vendor risk assessment is a recurring, high-volume task in compliance teams.
-This project demonstrates the ability to translate a manual, framework-driven review process into a repeatable, auditable, and partially automated workflow — a skill directly transferable to TPRM, vendor security review, and compliance operations roles.

 ---